 Research Profile: Stephen Burns

-Stephen is Coordinator of Ministry Studies at Pilgrim Theological College, where he accompanies the candidates for public ministries of the church, and teaches across worship and ministry units.
-He is Professor of Liturgical and Practical Theology in the University of Divinity.
-A British-Australian citizen, he studied theology at the universities of Durham (BA, hons; MA; PhD) and Cambridge (MLitt) and is a presbyter in the Church of England.
-He has taught in ecumenical seminaries in the UK (The Queen’s Foundation for Ecumenical Theological Education, Birmingham, where he is International Research Consultant; Cranmer Hall and the Wesley Study Centre, Durham) as well as in the USA (Episcopal Divinity School, Cambridge) and Australia (United Theological College, Sydney).
+Stephen is Coordinator of Ministry Studies at Pilgrim Theological College, where he accompanies the candidates for public ministries of the church, and he teaches across worship, ministry and other units.
+He is Professor of Liturgical and Practical Theology in the University of Divinity, and he convenes the research work of the Australian Collaborators in Feminist Theologies.
+A British-Australian citizen, Stephen studied theology at the universities of Durham (BA, hons; MA; PhD) and Cambridge (MLitt).
+He is a presbyter in the Church of England and has taught in ecumenical seminaries in the UK (The Queen’s Foundation for Ecumenical Theological Education, Birmingham, where he is International Research Consultant; Cranmer Hall and the Wesley Study Centre, Durham) as well as in the USA (Episcopal Divinity School, Cambridge) and Australia (United Theological College, Sydney).

 Stephen’s publications include: